psychemedia/storytelling-notes/skimmington-ride.md

 This is to give notice that Tom Trotter
 Has beaten his good wo-man!
 For what, and for why?
-‘Cause she ate when she was hungry,
+'Cause she ate when she was hungry,
 And drank when she was dry.
 Ran, tan, ran, tan, tan;
 Hurrah—hurrah! for this good wo-man!